 This is the most commonly used for new brickwork and existing masonry.

 You need to identify areas of discolouration or stains during periodic inspections.
 If you choose to defer with the routine cleaning, pollution and atmospheric condition can cause stains, dirt, and soil to accumulate on the surfaces.
-Accumulated stains will require more potent cleaning products to remove them.
+Accumulated stains will require more potent cleaning products to remove.
 This can further damage the surface of the brickwork, masonry, and cast stone.

 We advise you to collect as much information as possible before cleaning an existing masonry.
 Sometimes, water repellant and other treatments were applied, which can, later on, interferes with the cleaning.
 Professional guidance should be sought in determining how to address these conditions to achieve a successful result.